Skip to content

 • /for/hr-directors — targets persona-based keywords

 Each page should have unique content, a case study from the given industry, and specific benefits.
 Don't copy the same content and just change the industry name — Google detects this.
+The pattern that recurs in audits looks like this: a service page copied ten times with the industry name swapped in the heading, and puzzlement that none of the ten versions ranks — because to Google, it's still the same page.
 If you operate in the technology sector, also check our dedicated article on SEO for SaaS.

 B2B Content Marketing — What to Publish?